rain1598/FukyuBot/README.md

 # Debug

- - diexit - exits program
+diexit - exits program

+SFWServer String - bans the use of the commands:

+ - insult
+ - pandemonika
+ - furry
+ - cum

 # Commands
 {Prefix}!{Type} {Command}